Echo108471/MonkeyTrenchOffense/README.md

 **List your assets, including their sources and licenses.**
-Game Music: "[Mystic Forest](https://youtu.be/sSmseFKxw1I?si=59ohjdtooL_0dEvV)" By HeatleyBros - Free for non commercial use Title Screen Music: "[8 Bit Beginning](https://www.youtube.com/watch?v=ptlYSrZU_ZU&list=LL&index=2)" By HeatleyBros - Free for non comercial use
+Game Music: "[Mystic Forest](https://youtu.be/sSmseFKxw1I?si=59ohjdtooL_0dEvV)" By HeatleyBros - Free for non commercial use

+Title Screen Music: "[8 Bit Beginning](https://www.youtube.com/watch?v=ptlYSrZU_ZU&list=LL&index=2)" By HeatleyBros - Free for non comercial use

 Game Over Music: "[8 Bit Evil](https://www.youtube.com/watch?v=sVCeqYmRwJ0&list=LL&index=3)" By HeatleyBros - Free for non comercial use

 Game Win Music: "[Level Up Theme Song](https://www.youtube.com/watch?v=TiE9Vvmlxew&list=LL&index=4)" By HeatleyBros - Free for non comercial use

 Dart Monkey Sound: "[Dart Sound Effects](https://www.youtube.com/watch?v=FqLYIUOYVgw)" By Sound Effects Store - Copyright Free

 Lead Balloon Hit: "[Bullet Hits Metal Ricochet Free Sound Effects](https://www.youtube.com/watch?v=1QUcxXGGRPA&list=LL&index=7)" By Isolation Music - Copyright Free

 Balloon Hit: "[Balloon rubbing with hands sound effect stereo HQ 96kHz](https://www.youtube.com/watch?v=Z5EKTfx0GdE&list=LL&index=5)" By Picture to Sound  - Copyright Free

-Slow Zone: "[Pop Sound Effects](https://www.youtube.com/watch?v=BYPqS0YPxh8) By Creator Assets - Copyright Free Bomb Explosion: "[8-Bit Explosion Sound Effects](https://www.youtube.com/watch?v=EA4h8l2zZ1g&list=LL&index=1)" By Creator Assets - Copyright Free
+Slow Zone: "[Pop Sound Effects](https://www.youtube.com/watch?v=BYPqS0YPxh8) By Creator Assets - Copyright Free

+Bomb Explosion: "[8-Bit Explosion Sound Effects](https://www.youtube.com/watch?v=EA4h8l2zZ1g&list=LL&index=1)" By Creator Assets - Copyright Free

 Bomb Fuse: "[Hot Sizzling Sound Effect](https://www.youtube.com/watch?v=viVDNzFZ0GE&list=LL&index=2)" By copyright free sound-effect - Copyright Free

-Dash: "[Wind Sound FX](https://www.youtube.com/watch?v=KwGYAfh0K3w)" By Sound FX - Copyright Free Balloon Pop: "[Balloon Pop Sound Effect](https://www.youtube.com/watch?v=W6dIocG78U8) By Sound Effects Download - Copyright Free
+Dash: "[Wind Sound FX](https://www.youtube.com/watch?v=KwGYAfh0K3w)" By Sound FX - Copyright Free

+Balloon Pop: "[Balloon Pop Sound Effect](https://www.youtube.com/watch?v=W6dIocG78U8) By Sound Effects Download - Copyright Free

 Collectible: "[8-Bit Powerup Sound Effects](https://www.youtube.com/watch?v=SoZhpnTuQBo)" By Creator Assets - Copyright Free

 **Describe the implementation of your audio system.**
 Implementing the audio system for the game was harder and more time consuming than it should have been.
-I initially had an audio system using signals and a SoundManager class similar to exercise #3, but baffling errors resulted in me pivoting to a scene based implementation where every scene has relevant audio nodes attatched.
+I initially had an audio system using signals and a SoundManager class similar to exercise #3, but baffling errors resulted in me pivoting to a scene based implementation where every scene has the relevant audio nodes attatched.
 I added a large number of sound effects and a few music tracks.
-I made sure to pay attention to small details like having a different damage sound when the player is the lead balloon.
-As for creation, I primarly downloaded royalty free SFX and music tracks I liked from Youtube, and modified them in Audacity.
+I made sure to pay attention to small details for example, having a different damage sound when the player is the lead balloon.
+As for creation, I primarly downloaded royalty free SFX and music tracks I liked from Youtube, and modified them (sometimes extensively) in Audacity.

 **Document the sound style.**
 Sound effects are important to our gameplay.
 If a player cannot hear the projectiles being thrown at them it is much harder to avoid them.
-With this in mind I designed the sound effects to be distinct from each other so that each tower had its own sound profile.
+With this in mind I designed the sound effects to be distinct from each other so that each tower has its own sound profile.
 I also picked background music that is more ambient and mellow, so the sound effects are not drowned out.
 For the soundfont I was inspired by an indie game I like called Golf Story.
 It has mostly chiptune music, but regular SFX which helps the SFX have contrast with the music.

 ## Gameplay Testing - Richard Shi